eth-p/uni-chip8/docs/project/Product-Document.md

 ## Communication

-Discord will be the primary form of communication online.
+Communication is done through in-person meetings, GitHub issues, and Discord.

+### GitHub Issues

+GitHub issues are used for formal bug reports, feature requests, and code reviews.
+We take full advantage of the features provided by GitHub to organize and manage issues through the use of tags, assignees, and milestones.

+### Meetings

+Meetings are scheduled for weekly progress updates and planning.
+During these meetings, we discuss the next week of activities and milestones.

+### Discord

+Discord is used for informal communication or as a place to discuss feature ideas or implementation details.
+If relevent, these discussions are later added to the project documentation or used as the basis for a GitHub issue.

 ## Testing

 On GitHub, we will use CircleCI to automatically validate incoming commits.
-This will check the commits against code style guidelines and unit tests, preventing developers from merging branches that would introduce regressions or bugs.
+This will check the commits against code style guidelines and Jest unit tests, preventing developers from merging branches that would introduce regressions or bugs.

 Furthermore, these testing and validation tools are exposed to developers through the in-house command line script, `sct`.
 For further details, view the [repository tools section.](#repository-tools)